Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 How to Apply a Large Decal on Your Custom Car?

 Applying a large decal to your custom car transforms its appearance and helps you stand out.
-It requires patience, precision, and the right approach to ensure large decals have a smooth finish without damaging the sticker or the paintwork.
-Here’s how to do it:
+It requires patience, precision, and the right approach to ensure large decals have a smooth finish without damaging the car sticker or the paintwork.

 - Use more masking tape to create a hinge at the top edge of the decal after aligning it with your measurements.
 The hinge allows you to lift and apply the decal easily.